Coming in June 2022!

 The launch includes extended time for audience questions and discussion (last 30 min).
 This event will be recorded, and publicly available afterwards.

 Problems with registration?
 Please use the “contact the organiser” function on the Eventbrite page.

 Children learn about societal issues, like climate change or religious diversity, at primary school.
 Organisations such as the World Wildlife Fund and Oxfam provide downloadable resources, ideas for classroom activities, model school assemblies, and information videos to help teachers educate children about key topics for society.
-At the moment, there is no such resource for talking about how every child approaches learning differently due to differences in their neurology, and how these differences can lead to challenges in their learning and participation in the school environment.
-This lack of relevant materials on neurodiversity and its relationship to learning contributes to a lack of understanding and consequent challenges in classroom inclusion.
+At the moment, there aren’t similar resources for talking about neurodiversity, and how these differences can affect people’s learning, daily lives and school experiences.
+This lack of relevant materials contributes to a lack of understanding within schools, and consequent challenges in classroom inclusion.

-We propose to create materials for teachers to educate primary school pupils about barriers to learning, using the concept of neurodiversity as a framework.
-Neurodiversity provides a positive framework for talking about conditions and types of difficulties that impact learning, and celebrating differences while recognising needs.
+The vision for LEANS was to create teacher-delivered materials that could educate primary school pupils about barriers to learning, using the concept of neurodiversity as a framework.
+Neurodiversity provides a positive framework for talking about conditions and types of difficulties that impact learning, and celebrating differences while recognising support needs.